Women building our zero waste future

 • In February, a Global Plastics Treaty is announced.
 Shortly after, Trash Hero is accredited by the United Nations Environment Programme, meaning we can join the negotiations as an official observer.
 This is a proud moment for our volunteers.

-• The Trash Hero Commuities programme grew, with 173 events engaging 13,537 people on plastic pollution solutions in one year.
+• The Trash Hero Communities programme grows, with 173 events engaging 13,537 people on plastic pollution solutions in one year.

-• Trash Hero Indonesia collaborated with Break Free From Plastic on their inaugural sachet report.
+• Trash Hero Indonesia collaborates with Break Free From Plastic on their inaugural sachet report.

-• We released our Educate Yourself: Zero Waste series, aimed at engaging young people in the solutions to plastic pollution.
+• We release our Educate Yourself: Zero Waste series, aimed at engaging young people in the solutions to plastic pollution.

 The journey continues…